Inside the Life, Death and Continuing Legacy of Whitney Houston

 That big break would come when Gerry Griffith, director of A&R for Arista Records heard the 18-year-old deliver a solo at New York City's Seventh Avenue South nightclub.
 He signed her and tasked none other than label founder Clive Davis with supervising the two-year production of her self-titled 1985 debut—a disc that paired her three-octave, impassioned vocals with polished, catchy tracks such as "Saving All My Love for You," "How Will I Know" and "The Greatest Love of All".

 The trio of number one singles and a best female pop vocal Grammy, matched with her good girl image propelled Houston away from her humble roots into the upper most echelon: celebrity.
-Her follow-up, 1987's Whitney notched four more hit singles, the slightly more R&B-laced I'm Your Baby Tonight, two more.
+Her follow-up, 1987's Whitney notched four more hit singles while the slightly more R&B-laced I'm Your Baby Tonight, brought in two more in 1990.

 Larry Busacca/WireImage